Vikhyath-Reddy/waph-bheemrvy/Labs/Lab1/README.md

 Fig 15: curl

-HTTP GET and POST requests are communication techniques between clients and servers that share characteristics such as using the HTTP protocol, including headers, including specifying a Request URI.
-However, their differences lay in data submission: GET appends data to the URL,which is visible in the address bar, whereas POST transmits data within the request body, providing more protection for sensitive information.
-Notably, GET has a URL length-based size restriction,making it appropriate for less data, but POST excels at handling bigger quantities supplied in the request body.
+Within the HTTP protocol, GET and POST requests are used as a means of communication between clients and servers.
+Both include a Request URI and need headers.
+POST transfers data within the request body, providing greater security for sensitive information, whereas GET adds data to the URL, which is displayed in the address bar.
+Because of limitations on URL length, GET is best suited for smaller amounts of data, while POST performs better when the request body is longer.

-GET queries are cacheable, enabling URL bookmarking, but POST answers are rarely cached.Both answers include an HTTP status code that indicates the outcome; however, GET responses frequently offer requested material, whereas POST responses may serve as confirmations or contain changeable information.
-Understanding these characteristics is critical for creating good online apps.
+Caching of URLs is possible for GET queries, however POST answers are not frequently cached.
+Each answer has an HTTP status code, and while POST responses can provide varying information or act as confirmations, GET responses frequently contain the requested content.
+It is essential to comprehend these differences in order to design web applications effectively.

 ![curlhttp](images/fig16.jpg)s